Toggle mobile menu visibility

 User testing

-Two user testers (who represent the target audience) review the second draft.
-Each user test session needs the content designer, SEND team member and any other required stakeholders.
-Someone should be responsible for noting any successes or issues.
+Sometimes we might ask people from the target audience to test the new content for us.
+Usually, the test session would include the content designer, SEND team member and any other required stakeholders.
+Someone will make a note of any successes or issues.

 Content designer writes final draft